 If your symptoms ends there, then I've got a solution for you, you can now enjoy kiwi without feeling that effect of itching tongue.

-My son has never liked kiwi, and while I could let it go when he was young, this kiwi season I'd to kindly force him to eat them, marketing to him the kiwi's health benefits.
+My son has never liked kiwi, and while I could let it go when he was young, this kiwi season I had to use my most persuasive techniques to get him t him to eat them, marketing to him the kiwi's health benefits.

 But every time he could' ve a raw kiwi fruit, he'd not even finish his overnight oats due to itching tongue.